Social Media: A Helpful Guide for The Elderly Part 2

 Just a quick update about this social media platform, it is mainly the domain of the under 20’s but if you want to know what on earth your grandchildren are talking about, or if you want to join in, here’s a quick explainer:

-TikTok is a video platform, where people post videos, 60 seconds or shorter, most will be 15 seconds or under.
-It can be for anything, but at the moment lip-syncing videos to k-pop songs, animals being silly and dance routines are popular.
+TikTok is a video platform, where people post videos, usually 60 seconds or shorter.
+It can be for anything, but at the moment lip-syncing to popular audio clips, animals being silly and dance routines are popular.

 WhatsApp And Facebook Messenger

-We thought we would write a bit about these two, WhatsApp and Facebook Messenger are prime examples of apps that started out being used by teenagers, that are now in the mainstream and can be incredibly useful for keeping in contact with your friends and family.
+We thought we would write a bit about these two, WhatsApp and Facebook Messenger, as they are prime examples of apps that started out being used by teenagers, that are now in the mainstream and can be incredibly useful for keeping in contact with your friends and family.

 Unlike text messages and phone calls, WhatsApp and Facebook Messenger are completely free!
 Yes, completely free.